-22. This funding policy is expected to evolve as other related policies evolve, and as new best practices emerge.
-Polices and frameworks that can be expected to shape this policy very directly in the future are the [FET] TVET College curriculum, the learnership system maintained by the [Department of Labour] DHET, and the policies governing the Sector Education and Training Authorities (SETAs).
+21. This funding policy is expected to evolve as other related policies evolve, and as new best practices emerge.
+Polices and frameworks that can be expected to shape this policy in the future are the TVET college curriculum, learnership system maintained by DHET, and policies governing the Sector Education and Training Authorities (SETAs).